sstojkovic/bigdata/README.md

 - Store minimum, maximum and average value for watch acceleration properties
 - Store minimum, maximum and average value for maximum audio properties
 - Store 3 most popular locations where users were sitting

+## Project3

+Third project introduces machine learning and application of it on the ExtraSensory dataset.
+Project consists of 3 applications and purpose of each of them will be explained.

+Nodes in the system (services used by container apps):
+- spark master
+- spark workers
+- kafka server
+- zookeeper server
+- hadoop (hosts dataset and trained model)

+### Applications

+#### Machine learning
+Loads dataset from hadoop and performs a model training using RandomForestClassificator.
+After it finishes, trained model will be saved on a HDFS.

+#### Spark Streaming
+First loads trained the model, then subscribes to kafka topic and predicts labels for received events based on the loaded model.

+#### Kafka producer
+Periodically sends events which will be processed by streaming application.

+### Running
+This one is a bit more complicated than previous projects, so it has separate docker compose configurations and shell scripts.

+1. Execute `start-hadoop.sh` and let it run in the background as it will be needed for other applications.
+2. Execute `start-machine-learning.sh`.
+Wait until `es-spark-machine-learning-app` finishes and terminate process (to release resources and containers).
+3. Execute `start-predictions.sh`.
+Predictions will be displayed in the console.